datacamp/antlr-ast/README.md

 ### Transforming nodes

+Typically, there is no 1-to-1 mapping between ANTLR rules and the concepts of a language: the rule hierarchy is more nested.
+Transformations can be used to make the initial tree of BaseNodes based on ANTLR rules more similar to an AST.

 #### Transformer

 The `BaseNodeTransformer` will walk over the tree from the root node to the leaf nodes.